awncorp/zing/README.md

 operations.
 Using federated Redis as the data storage backend means you can scale your deployments without changing your implementations.

+## configuration

+    # configure where the command-line tool finds catridges
+    # ZING_HOME=/tmp

+    # configure the hostname used in process registration
+    # ZING_HOST=0.0.0.0
+    # ZING_HOST=68.80.90.100

+    # configure Redis driver without touching your source code
+    # ZING_REDIS='every=1_000_000,reconnect=60'
+    # ZING_REDIS='sentinels=127.0.0.1:12345|127.0.0.1:23456,sentinels_cnx_timeout=0.1'
+    # ZING_REDIS='server=192.168.0.1:6379,debug=0'

+This distribution provides environment variables that let you customize how Zing operates and behaves without the need to modify source code.
+These attributes are not required and fallback to sane defaults.

 ## distributed

     # in process (1..n) on cluster (1)